A Path of Remembering

 As a biracial Black woman, my path has also been shaped by a commitment to creating safe, attuned, and culturally responsive spaces—especially for those who identify as BIPOC.
 I hold deep awareness of how historical and ongoing trauma lives in the body, and how systems of racism and oppression continue to shape our experiences of safety, care, and belonging.
 This work is not separate from my healing journey; it is inseparable from it.

-In recent years, my focus has expanded into death doula work and end-of-life care.
-Grief, I have learned, is not something that belongs only to death—it moves through our lives in many forms: the grieving of past woundings, lost versions of ourselves, ruptured relationships, ancestral loss, and the ongoing reality of impermanence.
-Supporting people through death and dying has deepened my understanding of presence, listening, and what it means to be with another at thresholds—whether those thresholds are literal or symbolic.
+In recent years, my focus has expanded into death doula work — also known as end-of-life care.
+Grief, I feel is not something that belongs only to death—it moves through our lives in many forms: the grieving of past woundings, lost versions of ourselves, ruptured relationships, ancestral pains, and the ongoing reality of our impermanence.
+Supporting people through death and dying has deepened my understanding of presence, listening, and what it means to be with another at sacred thresholds—whether those thresholds are literal or symbolic.

-Along this path, I have worked as a facilitator for pasajeros (passengers) healing spaces in both ceremonial and educational contexts, including under the tutelage of Maestro Ricardo Armaringo at Nihue Rao Centro Espiritual, in addition to collaborative work with the University of Ottawa, Canada.
+Along this path, I have worked as a facilitator for pasajeros (passengers) healing spaces that hold both ceremonial and educational [oftentimes both exisit simulaneously].
+This includes under the tutelage of Maestro Ricardo Armaringo at Nihue Rao Centro Espiritual, in Peru.